- 1. Verify Your Website With Google Search Console

 The first step to getting started with Google Search Console is to add and verify your website.

-2. Submit a sitemap to Google
+2. Submit a Sitemap to Google

 Although a sitemap does not directly influence your rankings, it helps Google during the crawling and indexing phase.